-Bermuda Blooms With New Hotels And The Upcoming America's Cup
+Bermuda Blooms With New Hotels & The Upcoming America's Cup

 With a month to go until the celebrated America’s Cup gets under way, host Bermuda is already abuzz with activities surrounding the world’s greatest sailing race.
 Defending champion Oracle Team USA and its international rivals have been training like mad in the Great Sound, while fans in their super-yachts are arriving at the marinas, and fireworks displays erupt in the capital Hamilton to add to the festivities.